sasamil/parsing-arithmetic-expression/README.md

 c) If no operator has been found, we are going to make next try with the operators of next precedence level.

-d) If we have made searches for all the operators from all the precedence levels and found nothing - it means that entire expression if is enclosed within the redundant brackets (e.g. (x+y-z) ).
+d) If we have made searches for all the operators from all the precedence levels and found nothing - it means that entire expression if is enclosed within the redundant parentheses (e.g. (x+y-z) ).
 In that case, parentheses should be just trimmed on both ends.